-The OEM adapter must be installed on a computer with network access to Oracle Enterprise Manager, and requires read access to certain tables and data views there (the required permissions are listed in Grant Permissions to Account on page 150).
+The OEM adapter must be installed on a computer with network access to Oracle Enterprise Manager, and requires read access to certain tables and data views there (the required permissions are listed in Grant Permissions to Account on page 151).

 The OEM adapter requires that, on the computer where it will execute, the Oracle client version 12.1 is installed.
-For a Windows 64-bit computer, use 64-bit ODAC 12c Release 1 (12.1.0.1.0).
+Only the 32-bit version is supported: even for a Windows 64-bit computer, use 32-bit ODAC 12c Release 1 (12.1.0.1.0).